 Here are some of the region’s best BYOB restaurants.

-South Manchester’s hub of handmade Neapolitan pizza, Double Zero operates a no-strings BYOB policy for guests who want to chase the wood-fired thin crust majesty with Riesling, rum or anything in between.
+South Manchester’s hub of handmade Neapolitan pizza, Double Zero operates a blissful BYOB policy for guests who want to chase the wood-fired thin crust majesty with Riesling, rum or anything in between for a £1.50 corkage fee.

 Beloved across the region, Yara serves the best in Levantine cuisine with a longstanding BYOB policy for wine and beer across all its restaurants.
 From Bury to Cheshire, diners can gorge on wonderfully affordable classic Lebanese and Syrian dishes and soak up the endless pita without incurring a hefty drinks tab.

-Serving fresh Middle Eastern cuisine out of its Barlow Moor Road premises for decades, neighbourhood favourite Jasmine has been BYOB the entire time.
+Serving fresh Middle Eastern cuisine out of its Barlow Moor Road premises for decades, neighbourhood favourite Jasmine has been a no-strings BYOB favourite since its inception.
 Open until 11pm on weekends, the Chorlton mainstay continues to send satisfied residents home with heavy stomachs and light heads.

 Further afield, The Fisherman’s Table offers cosy fine dining in one of Greater Manchester’s prettiest towns.
-Serving fresh, sumptuous seafood dishes alongside any drinks you want, Marple’s first fish restaurant has won the TripAdvisor Traveller’s Choice Award for two consecutive years.
+Serving fresh, sumptuous seafood dishes alongside any wine brought from home every Monday, Marple’s first fish restaurant continues to deliver an unrivalled taste of the ocean after winning the TripAdvisor Traveller’s Choice Award in both 2020 and 2021.

-With Lebanese food and alcohol seemingly one of humanity’s most significant alchemic discoveries, Levantine restaurant Zena invites guests to complement their endless array of Middle Eastern delights with their own selection of beer or wine.
+With Lebanese food and alcohol seemingly one of humanity’s most significant alchemic discoveries, Levantine restaurant Zena invites guests to bring their own selection of beer or wine to complement their endless array of Middle Eastern delights, including tangy fattoush, flaky lahembajeen and an endless selection of kebabs.

 - Words: